-- Since overseas flights do fill up (especially at the cheaper rates), it is advisable to start the process of looking for a ticket as soon as possible. - Mark each piece of luggage with your name and overseas address (an American address does little good when your luggage is lost and you need it delivered to you abroad). - Arrive at the airport at least 2 hours before the flight.
+- Since overseas flights do fill up (especially at the cheaper rates), it is advisable to start the process of looking for a ticket as soon as possible. - Confirm your reservation 72 hours in advance (both going and returning). - Mark each piece of luggage with your name and overseas address (an American address does little good when your luggage is lost and you need it delivered to you abroad). - Arrive at the airport at least 2 hours before the flight.
 Don't forget your ticket, or e-ticket confirmation, and passport.